MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 2. Select **Certificates & secrets**, then **+ New client secret**.

-3. Add a description for your client secret.
+3. Add a description for your client secret and duration

-4. Select a duration.
+ - Description = SC300 lab secret
+ - Duration = 90 days (3 months)

-5. Select **Add**.
+4. Select **Add**.

-6. **Save the secret's value in notepad** for use in your client application code; The Certificate & Secrets page will display the new secret value.
+5. **Save the secret's value in notepad** for use in your client application code; The Certificate & Secrets page will display the new secret value.
 It's important you copy this value as it's only shown this one time; if you refresh your page and come back, it will only show as a masked value.

-7. Skip the **Add a redirect URI** and **Configure platform settings** sections.
-You don't need to configure a redirect URI for a web API since no user is logged in interactively.

-8. Skip the **Add credentials** section for now.
-Only if your API accesses a downstream API would it need its own credentials—a scenario not covered in this article.

-With your web API registered, you're ready to add the scopes that your API's code can use to provide granular permission to consumers of your API.
+With your web App registered, you're ready to add the scopes that your API's code can use to provide granular permission to consumers of your API.

 #### Task 5 - Add a scope